-Norse South West Ltd -

-Norse South West Ltd (NSW) commenced on 1st May 2022.
+Norse South West Ltd - Norse South West Ltd (NSW) commenced on 1st May 2022.
 The company took on the services previously provided by

-Exeter Science Park Ltd - NPS (SW) Ltd which became inactive on 30 th April 2022.
+NPS (SW) Ltd which became inactive on 30th April 2022.
 The value in the table above reflects the previous value of NPS.
 As NSW, the new joint venture is structured into five delivery groups; Design, Estates and Asset Management, Facilities (including cleaning), Maintenance and Minor Works and Catering.
 Ownership remains 80% Norse Commercial Services Ltd (whose ultimate controlling party is Norfolk County Council) and 20% Devon County Council (2 x £1 shares, so minimal risk) Risk management, decision making and performance management is reviewed quarterly by the Liaison Board which includes two Directors representing the Authority.
 Day to day management of the service level agreement between the Authority and NSW is the responsibility of the Digital Transformation and Business Support service.
 Performance reports will be made to Cabinet, and to the Corporate Infrastructure and Regulatory Services Scrutiny Committee as appropriate.

-Skypark - management, decision making and performance management responsibility is shared between the Economy, Enterprise and Skills team Finance Services.
-Performance reports will be made to Cabinet, and to the Corporate Infrastructure and Regulatory Services Scrutiny Committee as appropriate.
-The investment in Skypark is made in the form of a series of loans, which are held as a long term debtor in the Statement of Accounts.
+Exeter Science Park Ltd - The Authority purchased shares in Exeter Science Park Ltd. at a cost of £2 million.
+The value of the shares has subsequently been revised to a value of £885,000, which is included as a financial asset in the Authority's Statement of Accounts.
 The investment was to stimulate economic development to the East of Exeter through the creation of a high tech business park.
-Risk management, decision making and performance management responsibility is shared Further investments - between the Economy, Enterprise and Skills team Finance Services.
+The Authority along with the University of Exeter is also a guarantor to a loan from the Local Enterprise Partnership Growing Places Fund.
+Risk management, decision making and performance management responsibility is shared between the Economy, Enterprise and Skills team Finance Services.
 Performance reports will be made to Cabinet, and to the Corporate Infrastructure and Regulatory Services Scrutiny Committee as appropriate.
-Any further financial investments will be subject to the approval of Cabinet.
-Reports to Cabinet will be required to set out the investment objectives, investment criteria, and the risk management, decision making, reporting, performance measurement and management arrangements